 - On-campus and drive-through testing is available to students, faculty and staff.
-(On-campus testing is available during the semester only.)
 Details and information about how to make an appointment are available at siu.edu/coronavirus/testing.
-Students returning to live on campus for spring semester will be tested when they arrive; they will receive specific instructions from University Housing.
-All other returning students are encouraged to test before they return to the community.

 - Individuals who are experiencing symptoms must self-quarantine until they receive further instruction or go to a testing site.
 Employees should not come to work, and students should not come to class.

-- Students with symptoms or who are concerned about possible exposure should contact the Student Health Center at 618-453-3311 or firstname.lastname@example.org.
+- Students with symptoms should contact the Student Health Center at 618-453-3311 or firstname.lastname@example.org.

 - Faculty and staff should contact their health providers or the Southern Illinois Healthcare COVID-19 hotline at 844-988-7800 for instructions or go to a testing site through a community-based health care entity.

 - The Jackson County Health Department is responsible for reporting the number of cases in the county.
 Visit the Jackson County Health Department for information about cases in the county and what to do if you might have been exposed.
 Visit the Illinois Department of Public Health for information about total cases statewide and to search for cases by ZIP code.